recursionlab/Echometamorphic/README.md

 ### Super-Linter

-Pull requests trigger the `lint` workflow which runs Super-Linter on Markdown, YAML, and JSON files to enforce a consistent style.
+Pull requests trigger the `lint` workflow which runs Super-Linter only on Markdown, YAML, and JSON files.
+Other languages are disabled and the workflow scans just the configuration files to keep noise low.

 ### Stale bot

 Issues and pull requests with no activity for 30 days receive a `stale` label and are closed a week later by the `stale` workflow.
-Items labeled `pinned`, `security`, or `work-in-progress` are exempt.
+Items labeled `pinned`, `security`, `work-in-progress`, or `discussion` remain open.